Biological Materials Requiring Incineration

 Packaging Instructions for Incineration

+DRS picks up this waste from laboratories that generate a small volume.
 Materials for incineration must be packaged and labeled by the generating laboratory and must NOT contain glass or liquids.

 - Double bag as necessary to prevent leakage and/or protrusion of sharp edges.